milescoler/spotify-analyzer/README.md

-# Spotify Playlist Analyzer
+# Spotify Playlist Analysis Tool

 ## Overview
-Spotify Playlist Analyzer is a powerful Streamlit application that provides comprehensive insights into your Spotify playlists.
+A charming name, I know.
+This tool is a powerful Streamlit application that provides comprehensive insights into your Spotify playlists.
 The application visualizes track popularity, artist distribution, and playlist metrics in an elegant, interactive interface.

 ## Features
 - Authenticate securely with your Spotify account